KiranWoodVFS/Venus-Attack-The-Game/README.md

 ## How To Play

 Click on the bird (red circle) and pull back to launch the bird into the air.
 Try to hit the pigs (green circles) to kill them.
-If you kill all the pigs in the level it moves onto the next.
+If you kill all the pigs in the level it you win!
 Avoid hitting the eggs (yellow circles) as if they crack you lose the game.

 ## Project Link